 Resistance in technical analysis is a price level that a rising stock can’t seem to overcome.
-Once a stock reaches resistance, it often stalls and reverses.
-Resistance is caused by heavy selling that overpowers buying, and typically occurs at specific price levels.
+Once a stock reaches its resistance level, it often stalls and reverses.
+Resistance is caused by heavy selling that overpowers buying, and typically occurs at specific resistance price levels.

 Draw a line on a daily stock chart connecting two or more recent peaks.
 The line may come out up-sloping, down-sloping or horizontal, but regardless of the angle, you'll see how each time a stock approached it, it reversed.

 That point is called a resistance level in technical analysis, which is a way of evaluating stock prices that focuses more on observing trends in pricing than on fundamentals of the company itself.